 The brand is the essence of any business – it reflects the beliefs, values, practices, and the intended audience in both obvious and subtle ways.
 Your brand influences the viewer, and redesigning a brand requires strict attention to the many pieces already integrated into the identity of the business, especially those that are already working to the brand’s benefit.
 Think of a marble sculpture – an expert sculptor has their vision in mind before they ever pick up the chisel to begin carving.
 They must be constantly aware that they are working with a fragile material, as to strike too hard, or to remove any piece without precision could ruin the work instantly.
-The marble stone as a cube slab is the original brand – it may be a beautiful block; however, it lacks detail and finesse in its creation, it is simply an unshaped cube.
+The marble stone as a cube slab is the original brand – it may be a beautiful block; however, if it lacks detail and finesse in its creation, then it is simply an unshaped cube.
 Our team of designers are sculptors, and their hand is guided by the commissioner – our client.
 We are in constant communication with our clients during the design process, and we provide numerous options and styles before beginning the sculpting process.
 The finished sculpture is the end product of our entire process, and it is designed from the ground up to reflect the vision of the commissioner, our client, while simultaneously appealing to the targeted audience, the demographic.

 It begins with an initial consultation.
 We want, and need, to know our client’s business inside and out.
 To this end, we talk through questionnaires that are designed to reveal the identity of your business, often times revealing an identity you weren’t already entirely aware of, one that is closer to the reality of your business.
 We pinpoint areas of the existing brand that are considered essential, and reuse these points in our creative process.
 We will be using the above example from our redesign of Sunco Drywall Ltd. in our explanation here.